Vaishnaviii002/Diagram/README.md

 Relationships

 One Building → Many Floors

 One Building → Many Elevators

 One Building → Many Elevator Shafts

 One Elevator Shaft → One Elevator

-One Elevator ↔ Many Floors (Many-to-Many via Elevator_Floor) One Floor → Many Floor Requests
+One Elevator ↔ Many Floors

+One Floor → Many Floor Requests

 One Floor Request → One Ride

 One Elevator → Many Rides

 One Elevator → Many Maintenance Records